attic-labs/noms/doc/intro.md

 A Prolly Tree is similar in many ways to a B-Tree, except that the number of values in each node has a probabilistic average rather than an enforced upper and lower bound, and the set of values in each node is determined by the output of a rolling hash function over the values, rather than via split and join operations when upper and lower bounds are exceeded.

 Like B-Trees, Prolly Trees can model lists, maps, tables, and sets.
-Below is an example of a small set of characters stored in a Prolly Tree:
+Below is an example of a small set of ASCII characters stored in a Prolly Tree:

 ![Prolly Tree Diagram](prolly-tree-structure.png)

 ### Prolly Tree Construction

-Prolly Trees are constructed from scratch using a variation of [content-slicing](https://en.wikipedia.org/wiki/Rolling_hash#Content-based_slicing_using_a_rolling_hash), as used in bup, rsync, Camlistore, and many others.
+Prolly Trees can be constructed from scratch using a variation of [content-slicing](https://en.wikipedia.org/wiki/Rolling_hash#Content-based_slicing_using_a_rolling_hash), as used in bup, rsync, Camlistore, and many other systems.

 ![Prolly Tree Construction](prolly-tree-construction.png)